ukxxx/vpn-telegram_-control_bot/README.md

 ## Functions

 The script contains several functions to handle different bot commands, as well as utility functions for managing the VPN server and performing speed tests.
 The main function main() starts the bot and handles connection issues with Telegram.

+## Acknowledgments

+Thanks to the developers of pytelegrambotapi, paramiko, matplotlib, and python-dotenv for their excellent libraries.

+## Contact

+If you have any questions or need assistance, feel free to open an issue or contact the repository owner.